Thursday, August 31, 2006

 Friday, August 18, 2006

-Here is a picture depicting the Buddha during his time of fasting.
+On the left is a picture depicting the Buddha, Siddartha Gautama, during his time of fasting.
 As you can imagine, the depiction of an emaciated spiritual leader would not have had as much of a "draw" to potential supplicants who habitually suffer from starvation, and may be looking for a benevolent spiritual savior.
 Still, if you want to learn more about the history of Siddhattha Gotama (aka Buddha), then I would suggest that you check out Osamu Tezuka's 8-part graphic novel of the Buddha's life.

-It is just a little pet peeve of mine that people in the US and Europe all associate the Buddha (Siddhartha Gautama) with the recharacterization of the Chinese Bo Dai Luohan/Shinto god Hotei, which - except for tertiary characteristics - are not very similar at all (much like the Greek god Zeus and the depiction of the Christian God painted on the Sistine Chapel are both shown as old men with beards, there the similarity ends).
+It is just a little pet peeve of mine that people in the US and Europe all associate the Buddha (Siddhartha Gautama) with the recharacterization of the Chinese Bo Dai Luohan/Shinto god Hotei (shown on the right), which - except for tertiary characteristics - are not very similar at all.